kevin0120/mix/plugins/inputs/kubernetes/README.md

 **This plugin is experimental and may cause high cardinality issues with moderate to large Kubernetes deployments**

 This input plugin talks to the kubelet api using the `/stats/summary` endpoint to gather metrics about the running pods and containers for a single host.
 It is assumed that this plugin is running as part of a `daemonset` within a kubernetes installation.
-This means that telegraf is running on every node within the cluster.
+This means that rush is running on every node within the cluster.
 Therefore, you should configure this plugin to talk to its locally running kubelet.

 To find the ip address of the host you are running on you can issue a command like the following:
 ```